30+ free AI tools built for GTM teams

 7 Prompt Writing Improvements You Can Make Today

-It’s one thing to write AI prompts, and another to actually get the results you want.
-That’s why we’re excited to launch Prompt School, where you can access lessons, guides, and resources to use generative AI more effectively.
+That's why we're excited to launch Prompt School, where you can access lessons, guides, and resources to use generative AI more effectively.
+Think of it as your personal translator for speaking "AI" fluently.

 To kick things off, here are 7 tried and true best practices.